"Laura Risk's fiddle is a revelation and achingly beautiful." - Ken Burns, Grammy-winning filmmaker

 "The book contains 188 additional slow airs, marches, strathspeys, reels, jigs and hornpipes.
 Accompanying stories, history and photographs provide additional background to the tunes.
 This collection focuses on the core of Grant's music - Highland fiddling, and its connections to pipe tunes and Gaelic songs.
 Some of these tunes have never been published before, while others are only available in out-of-print books and pipe settings.
 The collection also includes a number of tunes composed by Grant, and ones composed in his honor.
 The tunes are fully chorded in a style representative of Grant's band experience.
 Transcriptions of his bowings, grace notes and stories provide insight into his playing style.
 Accompanying photos richly illustrate Grant's music, including images of musicians, family, and scenes from his various careers.
 The accompanying video includes recordings of Grant's impromptu and passionate performances, featuring 81 selections."

 Available online from Mel Bay.
 Volume 1 is also available, here.
 For more about Aonghas Grant, see his website.

 I now have a website store where you can purchase Triptych, 2000 Miles, Les Joueurs de Bon Accord and my two-disc teaching sets, Tunes 2001 and Tunes 2003.
 Everything is available as digital downloads; most are also still available as hard copies.

 I am currently enrolled in the PhD program in musicology at McGill University and have added a web page about my research interests.
-Now featured: my recent study of the diffusion of the chop through North Atlantic fiddling genres.
+Now featured: Los Angeles jazz violinist Ginger Smock.
+I've also posted a PDF of my article on the diffusion of the chop.